-Faculty, staff, students, and visitors are encouraged to report suspected, or actual, criminal activity to the Safety and Security Department at 206-934-3636 or in-person (CC 1252) or to the appropriate police agency in an accurate and prompt manner, when the victim of a crime elects to, or is unable to, make such a report.
+Faculty, staff, students, and visitors are encouraged to report suspected, or actual, criminal activity to the Safety and Security Department at (206) 934-3636 or in-person (CC 1252) or the appropriate police agency accurately and promptly when the victim of a crime elects to (or is unable to) make such a report.
 If a student, staff member, or visitor reports a crime or occurrence of a serious nature, law enforcement or emergency services will be contacted by the staff member to whom the event was reported.